Quant-Insight/Qi_Risk/Portfolio/portfolio_analysis.md

     #               * portfolio_analysis_name [str] (required) - Name of the file with the output data
     #                                                            of the portfolio analysis.
     #               * identifier_type [str] (required) - Identifier type included in the portfolio.
-    #                                                    It can take the following values:
+    #                                                    It can take the following values: SEDOL
     #
-    #                                                    SEDOL or ISIN
     #
     #               * date_from [str] (required) - Start date of data required 'YYYY-MM-DD' format.
     #               * date_to [str] (required) - End date of data required 'YYYY-MM-DD' format.